Michael W. Brennan, MD

-S. William Clark III, MD was nominated by the Georgia Society of Ophthalmology (GSO) to receive this year's Outstanding Advocate Award.
+Michael W. Brennan, MD was nominated by the North Carolina Society of Eye Physicians and Surgeons to receive this year's Outstanding Advocate Award.

 Over his many years of service at the state, national and international level, Dr. Brennan's name has become synonymous with advocacy leadership.
 Dr. Brennan has led the way to educate leaders of supra-national/national ophthalmic organizations about professionalism issues.
 Dr. Brennan has dedicated countless hours in convening meetings of society leaders at global events to discuss quality patient eye care and has offered his personal assistance as well as Academy resources to those in need of such support.
 At the 2011 World Ophthalmic Leaders Forum in Education, which takes place each year in conjunction with the Academy Annual Meeting, Dr. Brennan was the headline presenter on the topic, Global Optometry: Changing and Challenging, Non-Physician Providers - Lessons Learned Around the World.
 One of his many recent global visits was with leaders of the Ophthalmic Society of the West Indies (OSWI), where he joined Secretary for State Affairs, Daniel J. Briceland, MD, to meet the minister of health of the Republic of Trinidad and Tobago.
 Over the last several years he has visited the ministers of health in Syria, Iraq, Yemen and Libya to formulate physician leadership initiatives.